 Danjel Bout – Vice-Chairman

 Prior to serving as the Program Manager for the Security and Resilience Branch at the California Public Utilities Commission (CPUC), Dan was the Assistant Director at the California Governor’s Office of Emergency Services.
 As the Assistant Director, he led statewide response efforts through some of California’s most significant disaster events.
-Dan has spent more than 2 decades in the US Army, Army Reserve, and National Guard where he promoted from the rank of Private to Lieutenant Colonel.
+Dan has spent more than 2 decades in the US Army, Army Reserve, and National Guard where he was promoted from the rank of Private to Colonel.

 Dan has completed postgraduate and professional certification work at various institutions, including the United States Army War College, the FEMA Executive Academy, the Harvard Kennedy School of Government, and the NATO School at Oberammergau.
 He holds a Master’s degree from both the University of California, Davis and the Naval Post Graduate School, as well as a Ph.D. in Industrial/Organizational Psychology from Walden University.